EfeSenerr/github-copilot-hands-on-labs/docs/hands-on/rock_paper_scissors.md

 2. Press Ctrl/Cmd+I to open the inline chat.

-3. Type "/doc"
+3. Type ``/doc``

 4. Ask Copilot Chat to document the function.

 ### Use Copilot to simplify your code

-1. Open GitHub Copilot Chat in the sidebar.
+1. Open GitHub Copilot Chat in the sidebar, and ask it to make your code simpler.

-2. Type "/simplify" and press Enter.
-You can also add any text you want after the "/simplify" to give Copilot more instructions.

-3. What did Copilot Chat suggest you do to make it simpler?
+2. What did Copilot Chat suggest you do to make it simpler?

 ### Got Errors?

 Copilot Chat can help with that too!
 Just copy the error message and paste it into Chat.
 Often that's all Copilot needs to resolve your issue.
+If you iterate with the **Agent Mode**, GHCP can also see your error messages in the terminal and directly modify your code accordingly.

 ## Summary 📝